Board Of Directors

 Kate has followed VIM’s history with great interest since its inception.
 She admires the clinic for its core mission and believes the depth of volunteer talent that VIM has cultivated strongly positions it to adapt with health care reform, even to the point of offering the community a new level of resiliency to a changing landscape.
 Kate is currently employed at PacificSource Health Plans as Director of Community Health Development.
 She brings to the board of directors a wealth of experience in community health, resource development, fundraising, marketing and communications.

-Kurt Barker has worked for VIM as an attorney for several years since moving to Bend from Portland in 2008.
-Prior to moving to Bend, Barker practiced labor and employment law with Stoel Rives LLP in Portland, where he focused his practice on employment-related issues.
-He currently serves as the Chair of Karnopp Petersen’s employment law department, where his practice continues to emphasize the defense and counsel of clients in employment matters.
-“It’s hard not to be inspired by the practitioners I’ve met who love their work at VIM, and by the stories of success that can be found here,” Barker said.
-He is also involved with numerous other organizations, including the Human Resources Association of Central Oregon (HRACO), the Deschutes County Bar Association, and the Society of Human Resources Management.
+Kurt Barker, with Best, Best & Krieger Attorneys at Law (formerly Karnopp Petersen), served as secretary and governance committee chair while on the board.
+He’s practiced labor and employment law for two decades and says, “It’s hard not to be inspired by the providers I’ve met who love their work at VIM, and by the stories of success that can be found there.”
+Kurt is involved with numerous other organizations, including the Human Resources Association of Central Oregon (HRACO), the Deschutes County Bar Association, and the Society of Human Resources Management.

 Dr. Bob Hakala practiced family medicine at Bend Memorial Clinic for nearly 30 years.
 He is a graduate of Oregon Health Science University (OHSU), completed his internship at Santa Clara Valley Medical Center and returned to OHSU to complete his residency in family practice.
 During his career, he served as Medical Staff President of St. Charles Hospital, as Chairman of the Executive Committee at Bend Memorial Clinic, and served on the St. Charles Board of Directors for six years.
 He retired from VIM as one of the clinic's Co-Medical Directors in June 2016 and now volunteers as a medical provider at the clinic.